-Table 4-6: VLAN destname 1, 2, 3 parameters
+Table 4-6: VLAN destname 1 to 25 Parameters

-Three distinct VLAN destnames can be defined with the Unit ID of another NetPerformer.
+Twenty-five distinct VLAN destnames can be defined with the Unit ID of another NetPerformer.
 If all are left at the default value (undefined) the Virtual LAN will not work.

 Values: the Unit ID of another NetPerformer